lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 CC Q - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?

-MM Q - Can we serve 4 new patients with OUD each week? -- no :(
+MM Q - How can we serve 4 new patients with OUD each week? -- no :(

 PSY Q - What if we graduate more patients who complete 8 or more psychotherapy sessions in their first 3 months?
 What is the effect of working to increase the proportion of patients who 'complete' an evidence-based dose of PSY and then graduate from just 4% to 75%, over time, on (1) the number of patients who complete and are then 'done'? and (2) on the supply of available appts for new patients?

-AGG Q - What happens if we lose two providers AND then reduce how we make patient triage decisions -- to send half as many people to PSY and CC as we did before the hours for those services were also cut in half?
+AGG Q - How can we manage the loss of two providers AND then reduce how we make patient triage decisions -- to send half as many people to PSY and CC as we did before the hours for those services were also cut in half?

 SP Q - What if we implemented measurement-based care in our team?